Last Updated on June 30, 2022 by andrewshih

 Completing the PMP application is the first step in the PMP Certification process.
 We will go over the PMP application process step by step below, but in a nutshell, this is what we will cover:

 - What are the PMP application requirements?
-You need to make sure you meet the minimum requirements before commit time and resources to PMP certification.
+You need to make sure you meet the minimum requirements before committing time and resources to PMP certification.

 - Complete the PMP application: You will learn the tips, resources, and find examples to show you how to fill out the application easily.